FedericoBruzzone/federicobruzzone.github.io/resume/typst/cv.typ

 )

 = Research Activities
+== Reviews
+I have reviewed papers for the following conferences and journals:
 #entry(
+  when: "2025",
+  what: "Journal of Systems and Software",
+  details: (
+    [Publisher: *Elsevier*],
+  )
+)
+== Volunteering
+#entry(
   when: "2-7 Sep 2024",
-  what: "ICFP 2024 - Student Volunteer",
+  what: "ICFP 2024",
   details: (
     [The 29th ACM SIGPLAN International Conference on Functional Programming has been in Milan, Italy, in September 2024.
 After a selection process, I was chosen as a student volunteer.
      I helped the organization of the conference and the attendees during the event.]
   )
 )
+== Internships
 #entry(
-  when: "2022-Present",
+  when: "2022-2024",
   what: "Scientific Research at ADAPT Lab",
   details: (
     [Since 2022, at the *ADAPT Lab* of the Università degli Studi di Milano, I have been working on the development of a modular approach for type systems and LSP generation for the research project *Neverlang* (originally conceived by *Walter Cazzola*).
-    During this period, I studied the compiler construction, programming languages design and software and language product lines.]
+    During this period, I studied the compiler construction, programming languages design, software and language product lines and software maintenance.]
   )
 )
 #entry(
   when: "2021-2022",
   what: "Scientific Research at LIM Lab",